Hormonal symptoms can be complex, and understanding them often involves looking beyond hormones alone.

 About me

-Hi, I'm Liz, I’m a Women’s Holistic Hormone Health Practitioner and a full-time Health Coach.
-My background has been working frontline for the Ambulance Service for 7 years, where I saw first-hand how lifestyle is impacting on people's health, and how difficult it is to get clear information and guidance on how to make positive lifestyle changes.
+Hi, I'm Liz, I’m a Women’s Holistic Hormone Health Practitioner and Health Coach.
+My background has been working frontline for the Ambulance Service for over 11 years, where I saw first-hand how lifestyle is impacting on people's health, and how difficult it is to get clear information and guidance on how to make positive lifestyle changes.
 I also saw the impact of my own lifestyle on my health over these years.
 I have always had a passion for health and wellbeing and knew that it was the right decision to move into this field.
-I have a Diploma in Holistic Life & Nutrition Coaching Advanced Certification, a Women’s Holistic Hormone Health Practitioner Certification, Motivational Interviewing Training with the Association for Psychological Therapies, experience in London

-as a Health Coach for a leading UK Occupational Health company, and I am a registered member of the Complementary Medical Association.
-I also bring a wealth of experience and clinical knowledge from my time with the Ambulance Service.
 My previous academic background is a BSc in Physics and a MSc in Medical Physics, which has given me excellent problem-solving skills, has taught me to be meticulous to detail, and means that I always work with a strong scientific approach.
 I could have pursued a career in Physics, but I am really interested in people, what motivates them and who they are.
 I love to share knowledge; I feel privileged that I am in a position that enables me to do this while improving people’s lives and health.